 “Even though I was technically savvy and deeply involved in marketing, I didn’t fully understand digital marketing because it seemed too confusing.
 I didn’t feel like I had the time to learn how digital marketing worked, but I knew it was essential to business growth.
 So, I hired a company to do it for me.
 The company I hired was supposed to create and put in place marketing plans for my SEO, Google Adwords, Facebook Ads, and Social Media.

 That firm sent me fancy reports every month for a number of years.
-When I asked them to explain their reports, they would use digital marketing jargon that just confused me more.
 I pressed them about why our phone wasn’t ringing more, and they would say ‘Digital marketing takes time, you will see results in three more months.’
-I always had a suspicion in the back of my mind that they were taking advantage of me.
+Eventually, I decided to terminate their services and run my company's digital marketing campaigns myself.

-I sought to learn all I could about digital marketing so I could help with the case.
+I sought to learn all I could about digital marketing.
 After several months of taking courses, reading books, researching, and implementing digital marketing strategies for my service company, it all came together and my focus shifted entirely.
 I discovered the four main principles that are common among all websites that rank high on Google.
 After just a couple of months applying these principles in my business, we started ranking at the top of Google and grew faster than we had in years.
 It was the best case study that I could have asked for as a new digital marketer.

 After other business owners found out how well my digital marketing efforts were working, many asked me to take over the digital marketing for their companies, too.
 They (like me) were tired of digital marketers using words like click-through rates, conversions, impressions, cpc, ppc and other confusing terms without clear explanations.
 They thought that the digital marketers they had been paying were just trying to confuse them, instead of implementing an effective digital marketing strategy.
 I found that once I explained digital marketing principles in simple terms, other entrepreneurs were able to understand it.
 Even better, they were able to actively contribute to high quality campaigns.